CiaranMoran27/pands-project2021/README.md

  <br/>

  Based on the results from Plot 7 the KNN loop yielded the highest accuracy at k = 4 and K = 6 to K = 25.
+The accuracy at K = 3 (circa.
+96.5%) can be confirmed against Plot 6 when all features were used to train that model.
 This ability to predict species to 100% accuracy is impressive considering the feature overlap observed throughout this investigation.

 <br/>